offen/consent/MANUAL.md

 A client instance exposes three methods.
 All methods receive an arbitrary number of decision `scopes`.
 In case no arguments are given, the call assumes the operation is applicable to all scopes.
-All methods return a Promise resolving with an object containg the user's consent decisions.
+All methods return a Promise resolving with an object containing the user's consent decisions.

 #### `client.acquire(...scopes)`